Insurance Deductibles After a Deer Car Accident

 Deer accidents are so frustrating because they often occur due to no fault of the driver, and it’s not like the deer has an insurance company you can negotiate with.
 Rumors fly around about deductibles being waived because a deer accident is an act of God.
 Or that the state pays your deductible because of the high number of deer.
 Neither is true in any state or for any insurance company.
 Whether or not a deductible applies depends on how you originally set the car insurance policy up.

 If you only have liability insurance, you are probably out of luck.
-But damage to your vehicle from hitting a deer is covered under the comprehensive coverage, or a policy / add on sometimes referred to as "other than collision" -- though in this case, it helps you in the event of a collision, too!
+But the damage to your vehicle from hitting a deer is covered under the comprehensive coverage, or a policy/add-on sometimes referred to as "other than collision" — though in this case, it helps you in the event of a collision, too!
 Some companies offer a zero-deductible on comprehensive, but you pay a higher price for that option.
 A small deductible is recommended because it will help reduce the cost of your insurance expenses.
 Meanwhile, it is still manageable when you go hunting with your car.

 Pick the Best Deductible for Comprehensive Coverage

 What makes a good deductible?
 The cost of the coverage versus the dollar amount of the deductible.
 Check the cost of different deductible limits.
 We believe you will find, a higher deductible on comprehensive coverage does not save a whole lot of money.
 Often, a low deductible on comprehensive is the best option.
 So many perils, causes for loss, fall under the coverage making it highly possible at some point in time you will file a claim.